UK Tax Strategy

 Organisation

-Our tax function ensures tax compliance of all HEINEKEN companies.
-It maintains communications with tax authorities and advises management on tax-related topics.
-External advisors are involved in material transactions or when a specific area of expertise is required.
+It is the main objective of the Group tax function that all HEINEKEN operating companies are tax compliant.
+It manages relationships and communications with tax authorities and advises management on tax-related topics, including changes and developments.
+External advisors are involved in material transactions, or when a specific area of expertise is required.

-HEINEKEN operates in a relatively decentralised business model, in which every country organisation maintains a certain level of control over the entire value chain, within the framework and principles determined by the Group.
+HEINEKEN operates a relatively decentralised business model.
+Every operating company maintains a certain level of control over its value chain, within the framework and principles determined by the Group.

 At a local level, the Head of Finance reports to the Managing Director.
 The Head of Finance is responsible for all taxes which impact the business.
 The wider accounting team member are suitably trained and experienced to deal with the day to day administration of all taxes.
 The input of suitably qualified external advisors is a key source of expertise to supplement the skills of our own team.
 External advisors are therefore used when required on specialist matters.